svioletg/viMusBot/config.md

 ### `public`

-> Currently only decides whether to use the public prefix (true), or the developer prefix (false).
+> Starts the bot in "public" mode if set to true, or "developer" mode if set to false.
+Developer mode will make the bot use the [developer prefix](https://github.com/svioletg/viMusBot/blob/master/config.md#prefixes), and will enable developer-only [console commands](https://github.com/svioletg/viMusBot/blob/master/console.md).

 **Valid options:** `true` or `false`